 There are both dry magnetic compasses and liquid compasses.
 Liquid magnetic compasses are still considered the best handheld compass today.
 Instructions on how to make a simple version of both a dry compass and a wet compass are shown here so they can both be built and compared.

-Materials Needed (Wet compass)
+Items Needed for Experiment (Wet compass)

 - Strong magnet

 - Metal sewing needle or metal paper clip